🚀 Amazon SEO 2026: Why Your Listings Are Invisible (RUFUS AI Explained)

 Better:

-Safe for daily use — BPA-free construction, ideal for kids, athletes, and health-conscious adults
+Safe for daily use — BPA-free, ideal for kids, athletes, and health-conscious users

 • “Is this safe for sensitive skin?”